Tangipahoa Parish work release inmate sought after walking off job

 Markel Alexander, 35, was working in the 500 block of Railroad Avenue Thursday before he was seen leaving the area in a black sedan, possibly a Corolla.

-Alexander was in jail for possession with intent to distributer and resisting an officer.
+Alexander was in jail for possession with intent to distribute and resisting an officer.
 Tangipahoa Parish deputies said he is from the New Orleans area.

 Trending News